-This chapter assumes a forward proxy deployment, where the third-party proxy connects to a Forcepoint DLP protector, as recommended in the Forcepoint DLP Deployment Guide.
+This chapter assumes a forward proxy deployment, where the third-party proxy connects to a Forcepoint DLP protector.

 Instructions for two sample third-party proxies are provided.
 These are not the only proxies that can be used with Forcepoint DLP.
 See your proxy's documentation for more detailed information about ICAP integrations.